dvdesolve/l2-multimd/README.md

 Where all output is kept.
 Default value is `<dir-name>.out`.

 ##### `-p|--prmtop prmtop`
-*AMBER-specific directive.* Topology file for task.
+*AMBER-specific option.* Topology file for task.
 Default value is `<dir-name>.prmtop`.

 ##### `-c|--inpcrd coordinates`
-*AMBER-specific directive.* File with starting coordinates (and velocities, probably) for run.
+*AMBER-specific option.* File with starting coordinates (and velocities, probably) for run.
 Default value is `<dir-name>.ncrst`.

 ##### `-r|--restrt restart`
-*AMBER-specific directive.* AMBER will save restart snapshots here.
+*AMBER-specific option.* AMBER will save restart snapshots here.
 Default value is `<dir-name>.ncrst`.
 NB: there could be collision with `<coordinates>` file!

 ##### `-ref|--refc restraints`
-*AMBER-specific directive.* AMBER reads positional restraints from that file.
+*AMBER-specific option.* AMBER reads positional restraints from that file.
 There is no default value for this parameter.

 ##### `-x|--mdcrd trajectory`
-*AMBER-specific directive.* File in which MD trajectory should be saved.
+*AMBER-specific option.* File in which MD trajectory should be saved.
 Default value is `<dir-name>.nc`.

 ##### `-v|-mdvel velocities`
-*AMBER-specific directive.* AMBER will save velocities here, unless `ntwv` parameter in simulation config is equal to `-1`.
+*AMBER-specific option.* AMBER will save velocities here, unless `ntwv` parameter in simulation config is equal to `-1`.
 There is no default value for this parameter.

 ##### `-inf|--mdinfo info`
-*AMBER-specific directive.* File where all MD run statistics are kept.
+*AMBER-specific option.* File where all MD run statistics are kept.
 Default value is `<dir-name>.mdinfo`.

 ##### `-cpin cph-input`
-*AMBER-specific directive.* File with protonation state definitions.
+*AMBER-specific option.* File with protonation state definitions.
 Default value is empty.

 ##### `-cpout cph-output`
-*AMBER-specific directive.* Protonation state definitions will be saved here.
+*AMBER-specific option.* Protonation state definitions will be saved here.
 Default value is empty.

 ##### `-cprestrt cph-restart`
-*AMBER-specific directive.* Protonation state definitions for restart will be saved here.
+*AMBER-specific option.* Protonation state definitions for restart will be saved here.
 Default value is empty.

 ##### `-groupfile remd-groupfile`
-*AMBER-specific directive.* Reference groupfile for replica exchange run.
+*AMBER-specific option.* Reference groupfile for replica exchange run.
 Default value is empty.

 ##### `-ng replicas`
-*AMBER-specific directive.* Number of replicas.
+*AMBER-specific option.* Number of replicas.
 Default value is empty.

 ##### `-rem re-type`
-*AMBER-specific directive.* Replica exchange type.
+*AMBER-specific option.* Replica exchange type.
 Default value is empty.

 ## Parallelization policy